nathanaeljeshua/Taxi-Tip/README.md

 # Taxi-Tip
-This is my personal project in analyzing taxi tip revenue in order to gain more tip.
+This is an analysis of taxi tip revenue in order to gain more tip.
 This is a pretty detailed analysis unsing graph visualization